 Citing a number of intellectual property and bankruptcy attorneys, Bloomberg’s Matthew Bultman asserts that “compared to assets like real estate and inventory, [intellectual property] is a relatively new value driver when retailers go bankrupt,” particularly as “investors have realized that reshaping brick-and-mortar retailers into online companies is doable.”
 (Luckily, assets can usually be parsed and auctioned separately, as indicated in the case of Sonia Rykiel.
 The Paris-based brand offered bidders the option to separately acquire its intellectual property rights (namely, its various global trademark registrations, and decades of archives and product prototypes); the commercial leases for its brick-and-mortar outposts in France – from its Saint Germain flagship to a glitzy boutique in Cannes, among others; and its remaining stock of garments and accessories.
 The winning bidders, brothers Eric and Michael Dayan bid for all of the offerings).

 While intellectual property as the key draw in a bankruptcy setting may be relatively novel, according to Bultman, it, nonetheless, appears to be part of a larger trend that will carry on for the foreseeable future.
 As we noted in early 2017, a handful of retail bankruptcy deals were underscoring “the interest that the e-commerce businesses and intellectual property of even bankrupt retailers [was] attracting, and the value that they can garner” for both the companies, themselves, and ultimately, the acquiring parties.
-This continues to be true several years later.
+This continues to be increasingly true several years later.